MARCH 15, 2015

 Will the lecture be streamed or taped?

-The lecture will not be streamed live, but it will be videotaped and available for viewing within a few weeks of the lecture.
-You will be able to go to azpm.org to view the lecture.
+The lecture will not be streamed live, but it will be videotaped and available for viewing within a few days of the lecture.

-Will Professor Chomsky be able to sign my book?
+Will Dr. Chomsky be able to sign my book?